Online Poker Florida 2023 | Laws and Regulations for Poker in Florida

 Top Sites for Online Poker in Florida

-At that time, the Poker Alliance – the second iteration of the Poker Players Alliance and funded by PokerCentral (now PokerGO) – stood staunchly against the proposal and lobbied against it.
+At that time, the Poker Alliance – the second iteration of the Poker Players Alliance and funded by PokerCentral (now PokerGO) that fell apart completely soon after this – stood staunchly against the proposal and lobbied against it.
 Poker players even took to social media to support the Poker Alliance’s “FoldOn3” campaign.
 The argument was that live and online poker would have a better chance of expansion through legislators and not voters.

 Amendment 3 passed by a wide margin of 71% yes votes to 29% no votes.